-- 1. There is a need to increase the diversity of our student population. - 2.
-There is a need to support our Title I families with basic school supplies - 3.
+- 1. There is a pressing need to increase enrollment among the male demographic. - 2.
+There is a need to decrease the percentage of at risk students by providing targeted intervention, particularly in math and science. - 3.
 There is a need to increase the retention of our high school student population. - 4.
-There is a need to decrease the number of students at risk in last year's third graders.
+There is a need to decrease the number of students at risk. - 5.
+There is a need to support our Title 1 families with supplies and enrichment opportunities.